Shreyasi Singh

-Shreyasi Singh (born 29 August 1991) is an Indian shooter and politician.
+Shreyasi Singh (born 29 August 1991) is an Indian sports shooter and politician.
 She competes in the double trap event.
 She won a gold medal in the Shooting at the 2018 Commonwealth Games in Gold Coast, Australia - Women's double trap and a silver medal at the 2014 Commonwealth Games in Glasgow, Scotland.
 In 2020, she joined the Bharatiya Janata Party and is a Member of Bihar Legislative Assembly from Jamui constituency.
+She is currently serving as the Sports and Industries Minister of Bihar.
+She also previously served as Information Technology Minister of Bihar.

 Early life and education

-Shreyasi's grandfather Kumar Serender Singh and father Digvijay Singh were both presidents of the National Rifle Association of India in their lifetimes.
+Shreyasi's grandfather Kumar Surendra Singh and father Digvijay Singh were both presidents of the National Rifle Association of India in their lifetimes.
 Shreyasi hails from Gidhaur in Jamui district of Bihar.
 Her father was also former union minister.
 Her mother Putul Kumari is also an ex-MP from Banka, Bihar.
 Shreyasi studied arts at Hansraj College, Delhi and completed an MBA at Manav Rachna International University, Faridabad.

 Sports career

 Singh was part of the Indian team at the 2013 Trap Shooting World Cup held in Acapulco, Mexico.
 She finished in 15th position there.

 Singh competed in the singles and pair trap events at the 2010 Commonwealth Games in Delhi.
 She came 6th in single trap event and 5th in pair trap event.
 She won the silver medal in the singles double trap event at the 2014 Commonwealth Games in Glasgow having scored 92 points in the final.
 In the same year, she won the bronze medal at the 2014 Asian Games in Incheon in the Double trap team event, along with Shagun Chowdhary and Varsha Varman.
 She won gold medal in 61st National Shooting Championship while representing Bihar, in 2017.